tearflake/symp-intro/README.md

 ---

 Symp is not just another programming framework; it is a question expressed as a system.
 It asks what computation really means when we remove the layers that usually conceal it—when syntax is no longer hidden inside compilers, and semantics is no longer assumed by convention.
+In Symp, every program must first demonstrate that it understands itself before it can act.

 There are no opaque steps in this framework.
 Every transformation is written in the same symbolic language that describes it.
 Computation in Symp is transparent, traceable, and introspective.
 The system is small in size but deep in concept.
 It does not aim for efficiency or visual sophistication, but for clarity—a quality that has always been rare and fragile in computing.